-- Balance of trade in goods - Balance of trade in services - Net primary income (this includes incomes from interest, profits, dividends generated from foreign investment and also migrant remittances i.e. payments from people living and working overseas) - Net secondary income (this includes (for the UK) our annual contributions to EU, spending military aid, overseas development aid etc.)
+- Balance of trade in services - Net primary income (this includes incomes from interest, profits, dividends generated from foreign investment and also migrant remittances i.e. payments from people living and working overseas) - Net secondary income (this includes (for the UK) our annual contributions to EU, spending military aid, overseas development aid etc.)